 The amounts available to us to pay further cash dividends will be restricted by Acquisition Corp.'s senior secured credit agreement and indentures governing the various notes of our subsidiaries, including the indenture governing the Holdings Notes and the indenture governing the Acquisition Corp.
 Notes.
 Under Acquisition Corp.'s senior secured credit agreement, generally neither Holdings nor Holdings' subsidiaries may pay dividends or otherwise transfer their assets to us.
 However, Acquisition Corp.'s senior secured credit agreement permits such restricted payments in an amount not to exceed \$10.0 million, subject to increase up to \$50.0 million if the leverage ratio is less than 3.5 to 1, and subject to additional increase in an amount equal to 50% of excess cash flow that is not otherwise applied pursuant to Acquisition Corp.'s senior secured credit agreement.
 The indentures governing the Holdings Notes and the Acquisition Corp.
 Notes also limit the ability of Holdings, Acquisition Corp. and their subsidiaries to pay dividends to us.
-Under such indentures, generally our subsidiaries may pay dividends or make other restricted payments depending on a formula based on 50% of consolidated net income.
-In addition, Acquisition Corp. may also make such restricted payments if, on a pro forma basis after giving effect to any such payment, it has a net indebtedness to adjusted EBITDA ratio of no greater than 3.75 to 1.0 and a net senior indebtedness to adjusted EBITDA ratio of no greater than 2.5 to 1.0.
+Under such indentures, generally our subsidiaries may pay dividends or make other restricted payments if, on a pro forma basis after giving effect to any such payment, it has a net indebtedness to adjusted EBITDA ratio of no greater than 3.75 to 1.0 and a net senior indebtedness to adjusted EBITDA ratio of no greater than 4.25 to 1.0.
+Acquisition Corp. and Holdings may also make restricted payments if, on a pro forma basis after giving effect to any such payment, it has a net indebtedness to adjusted EBITDA ratio of no greater than 3.75 to 1.0 and a net senior indebtedness to adjusted EBITDA ratio of no greater than 4.25 to 1.0.
 Acquisition Corp. and Holdings may also make restricted payments of up to \$45.0 million and \$75.0 million, respectively, without regard to any such provisions.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Financial Condition and Liquidity-Liquidity."